google/objax/docs/source/advanced/jit.rst

 Output aggregation
 ^^^^^^^^^^^^^^^^^^

-Similarly the ouptput :math:`y` of parallel call is reduced using the :code:`reduce` argument.
+Similarly the output :math:`y` of parallel call is reduced using the :code:`reduce` argument.
 The first dimension :math:`d` of :math:`y` is the device dimension and its name comes from the :code:`axis_name` argument while by default is simply :code:`"device"`.